axil/labview-switcher/README.md

 ## Usage

-Press Alt-` (Alt-backtick) to switch to the previous window.
+Press Alt-` (Alt-backtick) to switch to the previous window:
+  - previous non-labview window if we are in labview or
+  - just any previous window if we are not.

+To unload the script, use the green tray icon with the letter 'H'.